 faculty, staff, students, and alumni involved in deciding what goes where

-Iowa State University's collection of art was built by the people who live and work on this campus.
-Public art has been part of how this university tells its own story.
-Over 100 commissioning committees have brought national artists to campus.
+Iowa State University’s art collection was built by the people who live and work on campus.
+Public art has long helped tell the university’s story.
+Through more than 100 commissioning committees, national artists have been brought to campus, shaping a collection that reflects shared vision and institutional identity.

 Memorial Union Parking Ramp, 2229 Lincoln Way (mapped location)